Novel Coronavirus (COVID-19) City Preparedness Update

-Denver Solid Waste Management, a program of the City & County of Denver Public Works Department, is only authorized to provide services to residential homes of seven or fewer units and municipal facilites.
-Denver Solid Waste Management is not authorized to provide services to commercial properties such as businesses and apartment communities.
+Denver Solid Waste Management, a program of the City & County of Denver Department of Transportation and Infrastructure, is only authorized to provide services to residential homes of seven or fewer units and municipal facilites.
+Denver Solid Waste Management is not authorized to provide services to commercial properties such as businesses and apartment communities

 TTY Service: 720-913-8479